SavaS10/FinalProject/README.md

 # Main goal for this project

 The main idea of this project is to succesfully code, deploy and backtest a *Mean-Reverting* algorithm.
-This algorithm, with help of some external neural networks and deep learning models will trade the reversion into the mean of two pairs, in this case NIKKEI and VIX.
+This algorithm, with help of some external forecasting and deep learning models will trade the reversion into the mean of two pairs, in this case NIKKEI and VIX.

 ## Models used in the project